neondatabase/website/content/docs/reference/glossary.md

 ## Data transfer

-A billing metric that measures the total volume of data transferred out of Neon (known as "egress") during a given billing period.
-See [Data transfer](/docs/introduction/billing#data-transfer).
+A usage metric that measures the total volume of data transferred out of Neon (known as "egress") during a given billing period.

 ## Database